John P. Cunha, DO, FACOEP

 What is travelers' diarrhea?

 Travelers' diarrhea is defined by most experts as three or more unformed stools in a 24 hour time period, passed by a person who is traveling.
 Travelers' diarrhea is commonly accompanied by abdominal cramps, nausea, and bloating.
 Travelers' diarrhea is a general term and does not specify any cause.
 Travelers' from temperate regions of the world frequently experience diarrhea four days to two weeks after arriving in certain other areas of the world.
-This illness is called travelers' diarrhea.
 Other terms used to describe this illness include "Montezuma's Revenge," the "Aztec Two Step," and "Turista" in Mexico, the "Delhi Belly" in India, and the "Hong Kong Dog" in the Far East.

 How common is travelers' diarrhea?